 The New Yorker finally got around to predictive processing with Larissa MacFarquhar’s profile of Andy Clark.
-Clark is the author of Surfing Uncertainty, the premier book on the subject.
+Clark is the author of Surfing Uncertainty, the canonical and most comprehensive book on the subject.

 Perception did not, then, simply work from the bottom up; it worked first from the top down.
 What you saw was not just a signal from the eye, say, but a combination of that signal and the brain’s own ideas about what it expected to see…